 The course program is designed by the Department's Assembly.
 The Head of the Department assembles a Program Committee of one year tenure, consisting of members of the Department's Assembly, which submits the relevant recommendations to the Assembly based on the comments and suggestions by the corresponding educational bodies and organizations.
+In addition, the General Assembly members take the remarks of the Internal Evaluation Committee into account when reaching the final proposal of the Curriculum reformation.
 Modifications regarding the Course Program are discussed in May.
 The decision of the Department's Assembly regarding the Course Program is announced to the Dean and published in the Course Guide (section 24, paragraphs 6 and 7 of Law 1268/82).
 The Course Program is developed based on the minimum duration of studies in order to obtain the degree, which is 8 semesters, by distributing the courses to semesters that correspond to regular study conditions.
 The following Table presents the courses distributed in the 8 semesters and the corresponding number of Credit (CU) and ECTS Units.